Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between

 $10 million grant challenge to improve equitable student outcomes beyond college completion.

-Strada Education Network, in partnership with the Taskforce on Higher Education and Opportunity, launched the $10 million Beyond Completion Challenge to support higher education institutions to identify and expand new solutions that will improve career and life opportunities for more students.
+Strada Education Foundation, in partnership with the Taskforce on Higher Education and Opportunity, launched the $10 million Beyond Completion Challenge to support higher education institutions to identify and expand new solutions that will improve career and life opportunities for more students.
 We launched the grant challenge with the understanding that students need an educational experience that connects learning with employment so that all students can secure a good job, do meaningful work, and lead a fulfilling life.